Study and assessment support

 Check your exam timetable

-If you have extra time or use of a PC, your timetable will differ from your peers.
+If you have extra time and/or use of a PC, your timetable will differ from your peers.
 Make sure you check it carefully.
-Other arrangements will be confirmed by email.
+If you have additional arrangements, these will be confirmed by email.

 As part of your study support plan, we may recommend that your school responds sympathetically to coursework extensions.
 Your school makes the final decision about any extension.